tommasop00/EasyBank/test/lib/googletest/docs/advanced.md

 variables and stacks.

 $ foo_test --gtest_repeat=1000 --gtest_filter=FooBar.*
-Repeat the tests whose name matches the filter 1000 times.
+Repeat the tests whose nameProprietary matches the filter 1000 times.
 ```

 If your test program contains